This post is part of the series Pumping Mamas

 If you are a few days postpartum and your milk supply does not come in OR you are further along in your breastfeeding journey but the advice shared here is not working for you (we are different, after all), there may be some underlying issues and causes unique to your situation.
 I highly recommend talking with your doctor and a lactation consultant.
 You may need medicinal help to jumpstart your supply and that is ok!

 If you are tired of the struggle and decide to wean early, that is ok, too!
 With my first, we reached 10 months of exclusive pumping with only the occasional formula supplement.
-With my second, also pumping, I reached a point where I decided to wean at eight months.
+With my second, also exclusively pumping, I reached a point where I decided to wean at eight months.
 I view it as a success, and I never would have reached eight months without the assistance of donated breast milk and formula supplement.
-With my third – my only breastfed-from-the-tap baby – we are at 10.5 months and going strong.
+With my third – my only breastfed-from-the-tap baby – we are at 15 months and still going strong.

 Each baby and each breastfeeding journey is unique.